Experiential Learning Depot

 Send me Free PBL Tools!

-The banner sprawled across the top of my TPT store page says "Question.
+"Question.
 Explore.
 Create.
 Share."
-This series of actions act as the foundation of self-directed PBL in my classroom.
+This series of actions acts as the foundation of self-directed PBL in my classroom.
 Think of these actions as you plan and coordinate these experiences.

 Step 1: Project Design